-2. Grounds for acquisition without compensation and extinction of rights (Clawback provisions) The Company will extinguish all or part of the right to receive performance-linked and restricted-stock-based remuneration and acquire without compensation all or part of the shares based on the System of an Eligible Director who engages in actions that contravene laws and regulations during the Restriction on Transfer Period, or on other grounds as stipulated in the Allocation Agreement.
+2. Grounds for acquisition without compensation and extinction of rights (Clawback provisions) The Company will extinguish all or part of the right to receive performance-linked and restricted-stock-based remuneration and tenure-linked and restricted-stock-based remuneration and acquire without compensation all or part of the shares based on the System of an Eligible Director who engages in actions that contravene laws and regulations during the Restriction on Transfer Period, or on other grounds as stipulated in the Allocation Agreement.